krithikaak05/PredictingTermDepositSubscription/README.md

 ## 🚀 Project Summary
 This project predicts whether a **bank customer will subscribe to a term deposit** following a direct marketing campaign.
-Using a dataset from a **Portuguese bank’s phone-based marketing efforts**, we analyze how demographics, account info, and campaign interaction features influence subscription decisions.
+Using a dataset from a **Portuguese bank’s phone-based marketing efforts**, we analyze how demographics, account information, and campaign interaction features influence subscription decisions.

 > 🎯 **Goal:** Build predictive models that help banks target customers more effectively, reduce marketing costs, and improve conversion rates.